ta-data-mexpt/lab-resolving-git-conflicts/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I
 i am Valeria
 i'm from Mexico
-i'm biologist and i did a master degree in environmental sciencies but also love cooking so i sell food. i don't have a real data experience but in my academic experience use the app R.
+i'm biologist and i did a master degree in environmental sciences but also love cooking so i sell food. i don't have a real data experience but in my academic experience use the app R.